eciii/pkdb/Containers (overview).md

 The projects within the project umbrella include:

 _\[TODO: Check out all the repos in the GitHub account to make this list comprehensive.
-Also sort out which projects are "components", which are "assembly tools" and which are "reference assemblies", and how each one relates to the others]_
+Also sort out which projects are "components", which are "assembly tools" and which are "reference assemblies", and how they relate to one another]_

 - **sys** (Go): No description in GitHub but this package is used by runc
 - **datakit** (OCaml): Connect processes into powerful data pipelines with a simple git-like filesystem interface